 The C&E signed a contract with the CN in February 1882 to utilize its 3.81 miles of track from Idlewild to Court Street via its Deer Creek alignment.
 2d On April 4, the C&E began operations from Court Street, with one train running to Irvington, 62.2 miles from Cincinnati, another to Winchester, and two to New Richmond.

 In mid-1883, the CN resumed an earlier campaign to construct a more central depot on Fifth Street east of Broadway at Wesley Chapel, connected to Deer Creek via an elevated line in central Cincinnati.
 2e The CN would convert the church into a depot; however, the church trustees requested far too much money for the deal to be workable.

-On July 17, the CN proposed to extend the railroad west from Court Street to Fifth Street opposite of McAlister Street via an elevated alignment where a new depot would be located on the north side.
-2e Most of the property owners along the proposed route was vigorously opposed to the elevated railroad design, and as a result, the city’s Board of Public Works rejected the raised railroad plan in August.
+On July 17, the CN proposed to extend the railroad west from Court Street to Fifth Street opposite McAlister Street via an elevated alignment where a new depot would be located on the north side.
+2e Most of the property owners along the proposed route were vigorously opposed to the elevated railroad design, and as a result, the city’s Board of Public Works rejected the raised railroad plan in August.

 The Court Street depot remained in use until late 1885 when the CN was reorganized.2e

 Looking into expanding into new markets, the TD&B began seeking a route west.
 The TD&B chartered the Toledo, Cincinnati & St. Louis Railroad in 1881.
 In March 1882, the TD&B absorbed its subsidiary, the Toledo, Cincinnati & St. Louis Railroad (TC&StL), and took over its name.
 The CN and the SGA&C merged into the TC&StL in May 1883.
 4